Find the Best Sump Pump Repair Services in USA

 How often should I clean my sump pump?

-It's a good idea to clean your sump pump annually, ideally in the spring or fall when the weather is mild.
+It's recommended to clean your sump pump at least once a year , ideally in the spring or fall when the weather is mild.
 You might need more frequent cleanings if your pump runs more frequently.
-Here are some signs that your sump pump needs cleaning: :
+If you notice any of the following, it's time to clean your sump pump:

 • The sump pump is making strange noises.